NLnetLabs/krill/doc/manual/source/config.rst

 file can be found in `/etc/krill.conf`.
 Default installations of Krill set three options: `admin_token`, `storage_uri`, and `log_type`.
 Changes to the config file will be applied after Krill is restarted.
 Most of the time you will not need to change any of these configuration variables.
+The configuration file format is TOML.

 Options
 -------